lemoniris/what-im-doing-rn/README.md

 still at the beach 😍 sea breezeeeeyyyy

+i had to do my blood work this morning, i always dread it bc i dont like needles, ive been doing intermittent fasting 16:8 since the summer so i want to see how it improves, trying to get back into rust again this month

 -->
 https://www.instagram.com/reel/C9SwvpRpcd6/ ohhh i want to make this one day, tiramisu from scratch 🤩